-2. Policy 4.2.4 - Council Meetings - Recording and Web Streaming - Tracked Changes
+2. Policy 4.2.4 - Council Meetings - Recording and Web Streaming - Tracked Changes ⇒ □

-- 1. ADOPTS the amended Policy 4.2.4 Council Meetings Recording and Web Streaming, as shown in Attachment 1, and agrees that public advertising and community consultation is not required due to the minor nature of the amendments; and - 2.
-NOTES that the amendments will have the effect of making an archive of the Council Meetings web streams available to the public via the City's website.
+- 1. ADOPTS the amended Policy 4.2.4 Council Meetings Recording and Web Streaming, as shown in Attachment 1, and agrees that public advertising and community consultation is not required due to the minor nature of the amendments; - 2.
+NOTES that the amendments will have the effect of making an archive of Council Meeting web streams available to the public via the City's website; and - 3.
+REMOVE the fee relating to "Council meetings Purchase of transcribed recording of recorded information" from the Schedule of Fees and Charges.